svalio/atlassian-connect-express-encryption/README.md

 ### Special context variables

-`feebs` injects a handful of useful context variables into your render context.
+`atlassian-connect-express` injects a handful of useful context variables into your render context.
 You can access any of these within your templates:

 * `title`: the add-on's name (derived from `atlassian-plugin.xml`)
 * `appKey`: the application key defined in `atlassian-plugin.xml`